CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 ## Far Hand
 *Difficulty*: 1<br />
-*Target*: One the items in a space up to 3 squares away plus 0.9 squares per power level<br />
+*Target*: The items in a space up to 3 squares away plus 0.9 squares per power level<br />
 *Duration*: Instant<br />
 *Stamina Cost*: 1250, minus 80 per level to a minimum of 500<br />
 *Channeling Time*: 50 moves, minus 4 moves per level to a minimum of 10<br />